Queréndaro: Land area

 Queréndaro's surface area is 234.43 km^{2} and represents 0.39 percent of the state's total.

 Weather

 The climate of Queréndaro is temperate, with a rainy summer.
 It has an annual rainfall of 1165 millimeters, and temperatures range from 4.9 to 37.0°C.

 Flora and fauna

 Queréndaro's flora is formed by mixed forest with pine and aile trees, forest of conifers with oyamel tree and pine, and prairies with nopal, cactus, tall grasses, huizache and diverse scrub.
 Its fauna consists of armadillos, coyote, hare, raccoon, opossum, skunk, hen of mount, mourning dove, duck, white fish, frogs and other species of birds and small fishes native to the lake, mountains rivers, creeks and ponds.

-Tourism snd sport
+Tourism and sport

 Queréndaro has a spa (El Pedregal) named for the abundance of stones where it is located.
 There are also 2 soccer fields, 5 basketball courts, and a sports complex with an athletics track.